 First up is Robert.
 While there is something to be said here about the power projection (55 future game power, 65 future raw power), I cannot even come close to justifying $115.50 for a guy that played 50 games in 2018, didn’t hit one home run, and struck out around a 25% clip.

-His prices have already dropped around $20 per base auto since the redemptions got sent out, but I foresee them falling even further as the season gets under way.
-I mean, MLB Pipeline and Fangraphs has him ranked around 40.
+His prices have already dropped around $20 per base auto since the redemptions got sent out, but I foresee them falling even further as the season gets underway.
+I mean, MLB Pipeline and Fangraphs have him ranked around 40.
 It is crazy to have a guy selling for $115 who hasn’t proven anything, even in the minors.

 $115.50 to spend, so many options available.